 |Father Guido Sarducci and James Belushi chat about God in an airport lounge on SNL.|

-Recently the AV Club did a nice article about profound comedy.
-The usual names came up, of course -- Carlin, Pryor, Louis C.K. -- but one name absent from the roll call was Don Novello a.k.a.
+Recently The AV Club did a nice article about profound comedy.
+The usual names came up -- George Carlin, Richard Pryor, Louis C.K. -- but one name absent from the roll call was Don Novello a.k.a.
 Father Guido Sarducci.
-Honestly, Novello has probably made me ponder the big questions of life and death more than any other comedian.
-I've listened to his album Breakfast in Heaven dozens of times.
+Honestly, Novello has probably made me ponder the big questions of life and death more than any other comedian has.
+I've listened to his 1986 album Breakfast in Heaven dozens of times.
 I wish I could find a video for the title track from that LP, a thoughtful and very funny monologue about the afterlife.
-But in lieu of that, here's Father Guido's concept for a "five minute university."
+But in lieu of that, here's Father Guido's concept for a "five minute university" in which he teaches us that "God is everywhere.
+Why?
+Because He likes you."

 Sunday, February 5, 2012